dark-data/gk-patient-record-management-system/README.md

 _username_: admin
 _password_: admin

-- use comments or issues for any queries and problems
+- use comments or issues for any queries and problems.

 **System key features**
 - print and feed patient report to database.